 -

 Improving product quality requires consistent and ongoing attention.
-You will simply miss all of the details that contribute to low product quality if you don’t use the app every day.
+You will simply miss all of the details that contribute to low product quality if you don’t use your product every day.

 -